-A survey of the science of archaeology, its development, methods, theories, and objectives.
-An interpretation of cultural evolution processes through prehistory and history in both the Old World and New World with emphasis on the New.
-Investigations, techniques and responsibilities of archaeology in the field and laboratory are also examined.
+An introduction to the science of Archaeology, its development, methods, theories and objectives.
+The interdisciplinary nature of modern archaeological research will be emphasized through a review of dating techniques, methods of survey and excavation, analysis and explanation.
+Models of cultural evolution through prehistory and history in both the Old and New Worlds will be evaluated in terms of the archaeological evidence.
 UC/CSU (CAN ANTH 6)